 - Keep yourself constantly informed of the weather.
 Weather updates are constantly issued during storms.
 It’s better to know early of any changes so that you can begin preparation as soon as possible.

-- If in operation of any machinery, please be careful and stay vigilant.
+- Operating machinery should be avoided at all costs.
+If in operation of any machinery, please be careful and stay vigilant.
 Falling trees and branches could easily strike your vehicle and put you off course.
 If travelling in times of extreme winds, pulling in is always a safer option.
 Always try to remain in your tractor and avoid heavily wooded areas.